 To support the newly evolving Army Transformation process, the Army is procuring intermediate armored vehicles, such as the "Stryker."
 These wheeled combat/carrier vehicles will be utilized in the field by the Stryker Brigade Combat Teams (SBCTs).
 The first of the SBCTs were available for deployment in 2003.
-In addition, the Army plans to continue upgrading its current forces, or "heavy," armed forces that utilize the M1A1 Tanks and BFVs, because most of these forces will continue in operation for at least 20 more years.
+In addition, the Army plans to continue upgrading its current forces, or "heavy" armed forces, that utilize the M1A1 Tanks and BFVs, because most of these forces will continue in operation for at least 20 more years.
 The ranges at Fort Benning must be able to accommodate these existing and developing systems.
+An additional Army initiative is Modularity, which is discussed in more detail in Section 5.0.